TashiKP/YoloV5-PotHole-Detection/README.md

 <h1 align = "center"><samp>Setup</samp></h1>
 <h4><samp>1) Clone this repository. </samp></h4>
 <h4><samp>2) Change the working directory to this repository. </samp></h4>
 <h4><samp>3) you can directly run the "main.py" file.
 This file will firstly get the required dependencies from the "requirements.txt".
 You will also have to change or modify the main file for inference.
 If you are doing it for video, you can directly put the file path.
-If you are doing it for images or live video feed, you will have to modify the file accordingly. </samp></h4>
+If you are doing it for images or live video feed, you will have to modify the file accordingly ie, the "main.py" file. </samp></h4>
 <h4><samp>Note: After running the "main.py" file once, you can remove the part where you get the dependencies!</samp></h4>

 <h1 align = "center"><samp>Training Information</samp></h1>